The Day of the Doctor – An Impossible Doctor Who 50th Anniversary Theory

 What do you think will happen in the 50th anniversary?
 Do you think this theory is possible?
 Or do you have another theory in mind?
 Sound off below…

 ALSO, this is not a forum for negative attacks on anyone.
 It is for discussion only.
 You can agree, disagree with this theory (I might even agree with you), discuss, but don’t attack.
 Our site is not a place for inappropriate fandom behavior even though we understand Doctor Who is a series that brings out strong emotions.
 We look for intelligent, thoughtful conversation here.
 Bring rude behavior elsewhere, or better yet…stop being rude altogether!
-But if you still can’t help yourself and continue to feel the need to behave inappropriately on our site, don’t be surprised if, like the cybermen, we delete you.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+But if you still can’t help yourself and continue to feel the need to behave inappropriately on our site, don’t be surprised if, like the cybermen, we delete you.Pin this article to read later!
+And make sure to follow us on Pinterest.